renatocaliari/contornos/docs/en/outlines.md

 Each outline has a list of attributes.
 Several of the attributes listed below are connected by the 'Why' questions will we do something? -> 'How' will we do something? -> 'What' will we do?.

 Rule:
-- for any change of attribute of a outline it is necessary to notify its external outline and internal outlines.
+- for any change of attribute of an outline it is necessary to notify its external outline and internal outlines.

 ## Surname and Scope